NoriFe/AI-chatbot/README.md

 skills – to see developer skills

-projects – to get GitHub projects link
+projects – to get GitHub page link

 background – to learn more about the developer